Why Edmonton Waxing on about Edmonton’s music scene

 Melissa Bishop

-Music is integral to Melissa Bishop’s heart.
+Music is integral to her life.

 She saved up to get a Sony Discman as a kid.
 She auditioned to be a MuchMusic VJ.
 She drove to North Dakota to see the Rolling Stones with her mom in 1999.